Marsha Hayden’s 21-year career in the military was a journey for country and self.

-The 1972 physical education major quickly moved up the ranks.
+The Class of 1972 physical education major quickly moved up the ranks.
 When she was accepted into the Warrant Officer Program, she began realizing how much of an impact military life was beginning to have on her.
 With only a 7 percent acceptance rate into the program, she said she was thrilled at the “awesome opportunity.”

 But, her biggest success was getting promoted to major in 1995 — not only because it marked a career accomplishment, but because, as she says, “at the time, there were only five other black female majors in the Marine Corps.”

 Her successes allowed Hayden the chance to travel the globe, expanding both her world and personal views.

 “The Marines incited my love of traveling,” Hayden said.
 “I was stationed all over the world and was exposed to many different cultures in places like Europe and Asia.
 I was even in Saudi Arabia during the Gulf War and got to interact with a lot of people there.
 That really opened my eyes.”